phil-rice/MoneyKata/README.md

 Today’s task is to write a class for ‘Money’ that allows the following operations:
 * We can add up money
-* We can split money up into N equal sized chunks, and allocate the remainder in some way (example £10 split three ways means three lots of £3.33 and a single 0.01p left over, and this

-Unfortunately the client isn't sure how money will be represented yet.
+* We can split money up into N equal sized chunks, and allocate the remainder in some way (example £10 split three ways means three lots of £3.33 and a single 0.01p left over) Unfortunately the client isn't sure how money will be represented yet.
 Probably it will be a single currency, but it might be a BigInt, a BigDecimal, or just a simple Long.